giovannicantarella/latent-genomic-factors-treatment-outcomes/README.md

 ## Data

 - GWAS summary statistics are publicly available and should be downloaded separately.
-- Individual-level clinical data are not included in this repository.
+- Individual-level cohort data are not included in this repository.

 All scripts require user-defined paths to input and output files.